catid/tabby/README.md

 + Tabby server handshake: `143984` median cycles, `53.8635` avg usec (`18565` connections/second)
 + Tabby client handshake: `206192` median cycles, `77.11` avg usec

-Each of these operations takes roughly 2.5 usec longer than the Snowshoe math routines they are based on.
+Each of these operations takes roughly 2.5 usec (<5% overhead) longer than the Snowshoe math routines they are based on.
 Where applicable, these operations do full input validation, use good random number sources, run in constant time, and clean up the stack to avoid leaking sensitive information.

 In general these results are the best for any public domain library at this time.